fun33333/HDMS/Docs/Help Desk.md

 * If valid → assigns to appropriate department head.

-* If incomplete → rejects or requests clarification from requester.
+* If incomplete → rejects or requests clarification from requestor.

 * All actions are logged in the audit trail.